snehilvj/dmc-docs/docs/migration/migration.md

 - `Chip` and `ChipGroup` components are not working as expected when ported over in dash.
 It will be worked on as part of subsequent releases.
 - `TransferList` is no longer available.
-- `Burger` will be added as part of subsequent releases.

 ### left and right section